A question commonly raised during Middle East cross-cultural training is why the region is named this way.

 Well, strap yourself in because this is one hell of a tale!

-“There’s no food for a lazy man”; a common saying displayed all over Accra, and one heard too.
-In Ghana there are many proverbs to illustrate the values of Ghanaian people, and this one just stood out today (first day here!).
+“There’s no food for lazy man” is a common saying displayed all over Accra, and one I happened to hear today on my first day in Ghana.

 Gary Lineker is facing criticism for his live comments on Al Jazeera that were seen to be offensive to Muslims.